navindhote/SpriteCloudAutomationSuite/README.md

  - When -> What are you actually ging to perform ( click, enter text etc)
  - Then -> Verfication part after the action

+PetStoreTestSuite

+The application PetStoreTestSuite is a REST Assured application based on JUnit which uniquely test available REST API's in the Pet Store.
+The main implementation here in REST API's is Data Driven framework Development.
+Can be done in REST-assured as it is a Java client.
+But can't be done in Postman.
+Designing a Data-Driven framework: For Postman automation runner we can provide only with one data file for each collection.
+But for REST-assured there is no limitation for this.

+REST Assured removes the need for writing a lot of boilerplate code required to set up an HTTP connection, send a request and receive and parse a response.
+It supports a Given/When/Then test notation, which instantly makes your tests human readable.
+This also additional advantage on the grounds of future development and enhancement as well.

 ***** Requirements *****